 - 6.1.
 The Respondent will be given 14 days from the day they are informed that the Complaint is being sent to a Panel to send the Standards Office a written response and produce any evidence of their own, and, if they choose to, to make a Counter-Complaint. - 6.2.
-If the Respondent makes a Counter-Complaint, this Counter-Complaint will be heard by the same Panel as the primary Complaint.
+If the Respondent opts to make a Counter-Complaint about the Complainant, this should be labelled clearly and included in their full written submission when responding to allegations raised.
+This Counter-Complaint will be heard by the same Panel as the primary Complaint.